Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 NFS for storing home directories

-An NFS server for storing the user's home directories is a good supplement to an existing LDAP server.
+An NFS server for storing the user's home directories is a good supplement to managing user accounts via a centralized server.
 Using an NFS server simplifies the making of backups dramatically in contrast to a lot of clients storing the home directories on local harddrives.
 As a benefit of this combination the user has the alternative to log in into any client and find her or his own desktop and files.

 Software packages